Nagarjuna: Two truths

-Suppose that we take a conventional entity, such as a table.
+Hence as Garfield explains:Suppose that we take a conventional entity, such as a table.
 We analyze it to demonstrate its emptiness, finding that there is no table apart from its parts [...].
 So we conclude that it is empty.
 But now let us analyze that emptiness [...].
 What do we find?
 Nothing at all but the table's lack of inherent existence. [...].
-To see the table as empty [...] is to see the table as conventional, as dependent.
+To see the table as empty [...] is to see the table as conventional, as dependent.Thus, when we understand the ultimate truth, "all one is left with is conventional truth" (Westerhoff), which is based on commonly accepted practices, conventions, language and concepts.
+While these inevitably distort and veil reality itself, there is no other way of perceiving and investigating the world but through these conventions, since it is these very conventional processes which generate the very idea of a world in the first place.
+This does not mean that one cannot pragmatically treat such conventions as being related to the world in some way and that one could not seek to further improve our understandings of the world.
+But ultimately these are still just convenient and useful fictions to the Madhyamaka anti-realist, since they would never accept that such conventional truths are grounded in a world that is independent of our concepts, cognition and interests.